turbot/steampipe-plugin-ansible/docs/tables/ansible_task.md

 # Table: ansible_task

-Ansible Playbooks offer a repeatable, re-usable, simple configuration management and multi-machine deployment system, one that is well suited to deploying complex applications.

-A playbook is composed of one or more `plays` in an ordered list.
-Each play executes part of the overall goal of the playbook, running one or more tasks.
-Each task calls an Ansible module.

-Playbooks are expressed in YAML format with a minimum of syntax.
-The table `ansible_playbook` reads all the plays defined in a configured YAML files, and showcase the data in a table format.
+A task is the smallest unit of action you can automate using an Ansible playbook.
+Playbooks typically contain a series of tasks that serve a goal, such as to set up a web server, or to deploy an application to remote environments.
+Ansible executes tasks in the same order they are defined inside a playbook.

+The table `ansible_task` lists all the tasks defined inside a playbook.

 ## Examples